lockss/lockss.github.io/administrators/manual/2.0-alpha2/installing/check-sys.md

 *This information applies to version 2.0-alpha2 of the LOCKSS system.*

-After [installing the LOCKSS system](installing) and [downloading the LOCKSS Installer](installing/lockss-installer), prepare  the system for running by typing:
+After [installing the LOCKSS system](projects/lockss/lockss.github.io/administrators/manual/2.0-alpha2/installing) and [downloading the LOCKSS Installer](installing/lockss-installer), prepare  the system for running by typing:

     scripts/check_sys

 The script will do its best to install any missing elements needed to run the LOCKSS cluster on the host machine.
-See the document [].
+See the  [System Preequisites](system-pre-requisites) document for required system elements.

  1. Check for  Docker and install if missing.
  1. Check for the local-persist volume plugin for Docker and install if missing.